openSUSE/news-o-o/_posts/2011-06-09-new-leadership-inside-the-medical-project.markdown

 ![](http://en.opensuse.org/images/thumb/6/64/Freemedforms_screenshot.png/200px-Freemedforms_screenshot.png)

-TheÂ **[GNUmed](http://wiki.gnumed.de/bin/view/Gnumed)** project builds free,Â libre open sourceÂ **Electronic Medical Record** software inÂ multiple languages to assist and improve longitudinal care (specifically in ambulatory settings, i.e. multi-professional practices and clinics).Â It is made available at no charge and is capable of running on GNU/Linux, Windows and Mac OS X. It is developed by a handful of medical doctors and programmers from all over the world.Â It can beÂ useful to anyone documenting the health of patients including, but not limited to,Â doctors, physical therapists, occupational therapists, acupuncturists, nurses and psychologists.
+The **[GNUmed](http://wiki.gnumed.de/bin/view/Gnumed)** project builds free, libre open source **Electronic Medical Record** software in multiple languages to assist and improve longitudinal care (specifically in ambulatory settings, i.e. multi-professional practices and clinics).
+It is made available at no charge and is capable of running on GNU/Linux, Windows and Mac OS X. It is developed by a handful of medical doctors and programmers from all over the world.
+It can be useful to anyone documenting the health of patients including, but not limited to, doctors, physical therapists, occupational therapists, acupuncturists, nurses and psychologists.

 **[TEMPO](http://code.google.com/p/tempo/)** is open source software for **3D visualization of brain electrical activity**.
 TEMPO accepts EEG file in standard EDF format and creates animated sequence of topographic maps.
 Topographic maps are generated over a 3D head model and the user is able to navigate around the head and examine maps from different points of view.
 Most mapping parameters are adjustable through the graphical user interface.
 Also, individual topographic maps could be saved in PNG format for future examination or publishing.